anaef/nginx-lws/README.md

 decreasing over the years with advances in operating systems.
 On the other hand, the complexity of implementing web services and libraries is arguably lower if they can block instead of implementing the logic for cooperative multitasking through yielding and asynchronous continuation.
 Less complexity generally means fewer bugs.
-The lws-nginx module further avoids complex synchronization logic by keeping the dispatch logic to the thread pool in the single-threaded event processing loop of NGINX.
+The LWS module further avoids complex synchronization logic by keeping the dispatch logic to the thread pool in the single-threaded event processing loop of NGINX.

 Given these considerations and that large parts of the existing Lua ecosystem are *not* non-blocking, using threads seems a reasonable, pragmatic approach today.